 At the base of most any compact fluorescent light is a clump of circuitry that is responsible for illuminating the gas-filled glass tubes above.
 This electronic ballast contains solid-state components that can be sensitive to voltage spikes arriving on the power line.
 Lightning storms can create these spikes.
 In fact, some storms that passed by here overnight took out two of our CFL lamps, and these were plugged into surge protectors as well.
 Sometimes, the surges can still get through however.
 Regular incandescent light bulbs are less fragile when subjected to the short-duration pulses of nearby lightning strikes.
 But CFL lamps are improving noticeably.

 It still takes only a gentle bump against a wall or drop onto the floor from just a modest height, to shatter the spiral glass tubing that’s found in most compact fluorescent light units.
 Easy breakage is more of a concern for lights of this type, than it was for incandescent lamps, due to the toxicity of the mercury vapor inside the fluorescent lamps; a gas not used in traditional lamp bulbs.
 So handle these lights with care; even the spent units.

-Compact Fluorescent Lights Still Cost a Little More
+Another of the Compact Fluorescent Light Problems: They Still Cost a Little More

 You can still get an incandescent bulb for under two dollars.
 But CFL units can cost upwards of three times that much.
 Yet often, they do not last upwards of three times as long as incandescent lamps.
 We’ve yet to see any CFL last their advertised seven years.
 Hopefully, they’ll become cheaper and more reliable in the next couple years.
 But in the meantime?
 That $15 we spent for them?
 Gone!
 And, the one was only several months old.